k-yumin/punnett-square/README.md

 ## how does it work
 1. This script first prompts you to input number of crosses.
 2. It generates all possible allele combinations (gametes).
-3. It fills in this DataFrame with all possible combinations of these gametes.
-4. It writes this DataFrame to an Excel file.
+3. And writes them to an Excel file.

 ### options
 - You can color Excel cells that have the same phenotypes.